-Uk Yang, an expert in military strategies at the Asan Institute for Policy Studies in South Korea, tells TIME he’s skeptical of the power of the missile’s large payload, pointing out that it’s not normal to have such road-mobile weapons.
+Yang, from the Asan Institute for Policy Studies, says he’s skeptical of the power of the missile’s large payload, pointing out that it’s not normal to have such road-mobile weapons.
 “Why U.S. or Russia wouldn’t have that big ICBM?”
 Yang says.
 “Because it’s not effective.”

 March 19: One SRBM

 Another SRBM was launched from Cholsan County, North P’yŏngan Province.
 The area contains North Korea’s key long-range rocket launch site.
 North Korean state news agencies said the country staged a drill “simulating a nuclear strike at a major enemy target” that same day, using a missile tipped with “a test warhead simulating a nuclear warhead.”